 When you finally merge all of your time-lapse photos, you might be tempted to ignore the editing process altogether.
 This is one common mistake that prevents photographers from reaching their full potential.

 The editing process doesn’t have to be difficult or costly.
-To make your time-lapse look visually appealing, you need to colour correct your results.
+To make your time-lapse look visually appealing, you need to color correct your results.
 This is an opportunity to remove vibrant distractions or make dull photos stand out.

 Don’t forget about intros and music.
 An outstanding time-lapse video usually has an eye-catching introduction and emotional music.
 The introduction can also include a simple logo that represents your work.